Linuxbrew/brew/docs/Manpage.md

     Display information about *`formula`* and analytics data (provided neither `HOMEBREW_NO_ANALYTICS` or `HOMEBREW_NO_GITHUB_API` are set)

+    Pass `--verbose` to see more verbose analytics data.

-    Pass `--analytics` to see more detailed analytics data.
+    Pass `--analytics` to see only more verbose analytics data instead of formula information.

   * `info` `--github` *`formula`*:
     Open a browser to the GitHub History page for *`formula`*.